Helium314/HeliBoard/layouts.md

     * Otherwise the default width is used, which is `0.1` for phones and `0.09` for tablets
   * If the sum of widths in a row is greater than 1, keys are rescaled to fit on the screen
 * `labelFlags`: allows specific effects, see [here](app/src/main/res/values/attrs.xml) in the section _keyLabelFlags_ for names and numeric values

+## Labels
+In the simple format you only specify labels, in json layouts you do it explicitly via the `label` property.
+Usually the label is what is displayed on the key.
+However, there are some special labels:
+* Currency keys
+  * `$$$` will be replaced by the local currency, depending on your current layout language.
+If you define a key with `$$$` without defining popup keys, it will get the first 4 additional currencies (see below) as popup
+  * `$$$1` - `$$$5` will be replaced by currencies available on long-pressing the currency key
+* Functional keys (incomplete list)
+  * _alpha_: switch to alphabet keyboard (or main phone keyboard in case of phone layout)
+  * _symbol_: switch to symbol keyboard (or phone symbols keyboard in case of phone layout)
+  * _symbol_alpha_: toggle alpha / symbol keyboard
+  * _numpad_: switch to numpad layout
+  * _emoji_: switch to emoji view
+  * _com_: display common TLDs (.com and similar, currently not localized)
+  * _language_switch_: language switch key
+  * _action_: the action (enter) key
+  * _delete_: delete key
+  * _shift_: shift key, will change label when in symbols layout
+  * _period_: `.` key with punctuation popups, will adapt to language-specific period
+  * _comma_: `,` key with special popups, will adapt to language-specific comma, or display `/` in URL fields and `@` in email fields
+  * _space_: space key, with icon when using a number layout
+  * _zwnj_: Zero-width non-joiner (automatically added next to space in alphabet layout for some languages)
+* If you want different key label and use text, set the label to [label]|[text], e.g. `aa|bb` will show `aa`, but pressing the key will input `bb`.
+You can also specify special key codes like `a|!code/key_action_previous`, but it's cleaner to use a json layout and specify the code explicitly.
+Note that when specifying a code in the label, and a code in a json layout, the code in the label will be ignored.
+It's also possible to specify an icon together with a code `!icon/previous_key|!code/key_action_previous`, but this is not fully supported yet.

 ## Adding new layouts / languages
 * You need a layout file in one of the formats above, and add it to [layouts](app/src/main/assets/layouts)